Chaudhry Aamir Sultan Cheema

-His son Muhammad Muneeb Sultan Cheema is a sitting member of the Provincial Assembly of Punjab from PTI.
+His son, Muhammad Muneeb Sultan Cheema, was a member of the Provincial Assembly of Punjab from August 2018 to January 2023.

 Early life and education

 He was born on 1 May 1962 in Sargodha to Anwar Ali Cheema.

 He did his early education from Atchison College.
 He graduated in 1986 from Government College, Sargodha and has a degree of Bachelor of Arts.

 Political career

-He was elected to the Provincial Assembly of the Punjab as a candidate of Islami Jamhoori Ittehad (IJI) from Constituency PP-28 (Sargodha) in 1988 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as a candidate of Islami Jamhoori Ittehad (IJI) from Constituency PP-28 (Sargodha) in the 1988 Pakistani general election.

-He was re-elected to the Provincial Assembly of Punjab from Constituency PP-28 (Sargodha) in 1990 Pakistani general election.
+He was re-elected to the Provincial Assembly of Punjab from Constituency PP-28 (Sargodha) in the 1990 Pakistani general election.
 He was inducted into the provincial Punjab cabinet of Chief Minister Ghulam Haider Wyne and was made Provincial Minister of Punjab for Livestock and Dairy Development.

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-28 (Sargodha) in 1997 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-28 (Sargodha) in the 1997 Pakistani general election.

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency PP-32 (Sarghoda-V) in 2002 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency PP-32 (Sarghoda-V) in the 2002 Pakistani general election.
 He received 47,007 votes and defeated Naveed Akram, a candidate of Pakistan Peoples Party (PPP).
 In January 2003, he was inducted into the provincial Punjab cabinet of Chief Minister Chaudhry Pervaiz Elahi and was made Provincial Minister of Punjab for Irrigation and Power.

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-Q from Constituency PP-32 (Sarghoda-V) in 2008 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-Q from Constituency PP-32 (Sarghoda-V) in the 2008 Pakistani general election.
 He received 48,522 votes and defeated Mian Muhammad Khalid Kalyar, a candidate of PPP.

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-Q from Constituency PP-32 (Sargodha-V) in 2013 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-Q from Constituency PP-32 (Sargodha-V) in the 2013 Pakistani general election.
 He received 55,358 votes and defeated Malik Shoaib Awan, a candidate of PML-N.

 In April 2018, he announced to quit PML-Q and join Pakistan Tehreek-e-Insaf (PTI).

 He was elected to the National Assembly of Pakistan as a candidate of PTI from Constituency NA-91 (Sargodha-IV) in by-election held in February 2019.

 He is a member of the National Assembly Standing Committees on Energy and Government Assurances.